-I corralled the candle holders with a white wooden tray, added some evergreen from our Christmas tree and red berries from a bush and I was done!
+I corralled the candle holders with a white wooden tray (you could use this one or paint a less expensive one like this one), added some evergreen from our Christmas tree and red berries from a bush and I was done!

 Tim also added a strand of battery operated lights for the inside of the table that makes it even more festive at night.